If there is one thing that gets better every year – it is the usability of digital devices.

 As far as customization goes, Leadpages offers the following tools for editing:

 This includes items like images, form, videos, and buttons that can be added to the landing space.
 Even among the widgets, Leadpages offers interesting design edits.
 For example, while creating a CTA button, you can choose from a variety of edges – rounded, squared, etc., or add gradients.
 You can click on an existing feature to edit it.

 - Page Layout

 This allows you to add special sections like – About Us section, Contact Us section, FAQs, Reviews, Plans/ Pricing, etc. Leadpages allows you to add your brand colors in a separate menu (discussed later).
-These get saved and appear as the top colour option when you edit any section or widget.
-Thus you can easily resort to them while designing a form or landing page.
+These get saved and appear as the top color option when you edit any section or widget.
+Thus, you can easily resort to them while designing a form or landing page.

 This allows you to change all formatting aspects like the standard font style and size, page width, background color, etc.

 This sets up the basic SEO of the landing page.
 You can add meta descriptions, page previews, keywords, social previews, and so on.
 The Analytics tab, however, is a wonderful feature.
 Here, you can paste the tracking code from any third-party platform like Google Analytics.